Primary Care

 What exactly happens in the body when alcohol is consumed?
 We break down both the mental and physical effects of alcohol today, tomorrow, and in the long-term.

-According to a recent study, 85.6% of people 18 years and older have consumed alcohol in their lifetime, and 14.4 million Americans over the age of 12 experienced an alcohol use disorder within the past year.
+According to a recent study, 84.1 percent of people 18 years and older have drank alcohol in their lifetime, and 29.5 million Americans over the age of 12 experienced an alcohol use disorder within the past year.

-We break down exactly how alcohol affects physical and mental health while drinking, the day after drinking, and in the long run.
+Below, we explain how alcohol moves through the body and affects physical and mental health while drinking, the day after drinking, and in the long run.

-When alcohol goes into the body, it doesn’t digest.
-Instead, it passes quickly into the bloodstream.
-After affecting the stomach and brain, it travels to the kidneys and liver.
+When alcohol first goes into the body, it is not digested like food.
+Instead, it passes quickly into the bloodstream before mainly affecting four parts of the body: the stomach, brain, kidneys, and liver.

-Alcohol’s next stop: the brain.
-When the first sip of alcohol is taken, it races to your brain within the next thirty seconds.
-Alcohol slows down the chemicals and pathways that help your brain send messages.
-This causes reflexes to slow and reduces the ability to balance.
+1. Brain: Alcohol races to the brain within 30 seconds of entering the body.
+Alcohol slows down the chemicals and pathways that help your brain send messages, causing reflexes to slow and reducing the ability to balance.
 As more alcohol is consumed, physical coordination and the speed of reflexes continue to lower.

 After a number of drinks, depending on your body, you’ll likely experience: